henrique1837/thevibes/README.md

 Included [Self.ID SDK](https://developers.ceramic.network/reference/self-id/) to allow users use its [Self.ID](https://clay.self.id/) profile as character and save base's position in the space.

-ChainSpace, an onchain space using [Chainlink VRF v2](https://docs.chain.link/docs/chainlink-vrf/) at Mumbai Testnetwork was added, where the number generated is used to trigger some action in the game.
+ChainSpace, the first onchain space of TheVibes Space, uses [Chainlink VRF](https://docs.chain.link/docs/chainlink-vrf/) at Mumbai Testnetwork to trigger an action in the game based in the result of the number generated.

 ## ChainSpace (VRF consumer) Demo Video